davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 boxplot for daily hours vs. maximum hourly precipitation for a single city
 * OpenMeteoEDA_202306_v006 boxplot for daily hours vs. maximum hourly precipitation for a second city
 * OpenMeteoEDA_202306_v006 boxplot for daily hours vs. maximum hourly precipitation for a third city
+* OpenMeteoEDA_202306_v006 boxplot for daily hours vs. maximum hourly precipitation for all cities